jianingtang0/jianingtang/_posts/2026-05-15-ismrm-cape-town.md

 At that point, I genuinely thought I wasn't going to get one, so hiking up a mountain seemed like a pretty reasonable way to spend the time instead of sitting around being nervous. 😂

 <img
-  src="{{ '/images/posts/ismrm-2026/lions-head1.jpeg' | relative_url }}"
+  src="{{ '/posts/ismrm-2026/lions-head1.jpeg' | relative_url }}"
   alt="Hiking Lion's Head"
   style="width: 85%; border-radius: 12px; display: block; margin: 1.5em auto;"
 >

-Huge thanks to **Hao Li, Minhao, and Jason** for inviting me along and, more importantly, cheering me up!
+Huge thanks to **Hao, Minhao, and Jason** for inviting me along and, more importantly, cheering me up!
 Also for taking photos, because otherwise there would probably be very little evidence that I actually made it to the top (and somehow slid my way back down). 😂